Training

 Family Time Car Seat Training

-Hands on car seat training or virtual car seat training if offered by a Certified Child Passenger Safety Technician (CPST), must be completed prior to transporting children and annually thereafter.
+Hands-on or virtual car seat training (offered by a Certified Child Passenger Safety Technician), must be completed before transporting children and every year after.

-Yes, per the Family Time DCYF contract, hands-on car seat training is an annual requirement for all staff, employees, subcontractors, volunteers, and anyone else who is providing transportation to DCYF clients under your DCYF Family Time contract.
+Yes, per the Family Time DCYF contract, hands-on or virtual car seat training is required every year for anyone who is providing transportation to DCYF clients under a DCYF Family Time contract.

-No. Training that you take through other sources, such as the local fire department, online, or through the Alliance, are all good secondary training events.
+No. You must have your car seat training completed by a CPST.
+Other trainings like through your local fire department, online, or the Alliance, are all good secondary training events.
 However, they do not meet the DCYF Family Time contract requirements.
-You must have your hands-on car seat training completed by a Certified Child Passenger Technician (CPST).

-You must have a certification of completion for each staff, employee, subcontractor, volunteer, that is completed each year to meet contract requirements.
-This certificate must be available during DCYF Contract Compliance reviews and any other time DCYF staff ask for the document.
+You must have a certificate of completion for each employee, subcontractor, volunteer, that is completed each year.
+These must be available during compliance reviews and any other time you are asked for the document.